sreya-kambhatla/OTI-Tracker-AI/README.md

 - Provides real-time summary metrics with animated flip cards
 - Visualises workload by OTI, by week, and by assignee
 - Allows inline editing, status updates, and log entry without leaving the browser
-- Designed to support natural language querying via AI to filter data without using dropdowns *(in development)*
+- AI assistant powered by Claude answers natural language questions about your team's data
 - Persists data locally and exports back to CSV for stakeholders who prefer spreadsheets

 ---